Gmaldonad17/Superimposition-of-Images-for-RGBDT/README.md

 Clone the repsistory into {ROOT}

-'conda env create -f environment.yml'
+`conda env create -f environment.yml`
 This will install all required prerequisite for running the main body of the program Next install pytorch, torchvision with your correct version of cuda or cpu